Pre Admission Clinic

 - Please shower prior to your arrival.

-- Upon your arrival, please register at the Admissions Desk which is located on Level 1 and may be accessed from the car park via the ramp.
+- Upon your arrival, please register at the Admissions Desk which is located on Level 1.

 What To Bring